recursivetree/seat-info/README.md

 Please read the [documentation](documentation.md).

 ### Access Management
-Access is managed on a per-article level using roles provided by the seat core.
+Access is managed on a per-article and per-resource level using roles provided by the seat core.
 This allows for automatisation over squads as it is normally known.
-Additionally, there are a few fixed permission related to creating/modifying articles.
+Additionally, there are a few fixed permission related to creating/modifying articles and resources.

-#### Permissions "Edit Article" and "View Article"
-These permissions are no longer in use.
-Just ignore them, due to a few technical details they can't be deleted.

-#### Permission "Article Management Page"
-Gives access to the article management page with a list of all existing articles and resources(images, videos, etc)

-#### Permission "Create Article"
-Allows you to create new articles.
-Attention: If you don't configure the access list correctly, you might lock yourself out of editing this article after creating it.

-#### Permission "Upload Resources"
-Allows you to upload resources like images or videos.

-#### Permission "Delete Resources"
-Allows you to delete resources like images or videos.

-#### Permission "Configure Home Article"
-The home article is the article you land on first.
-This permission allows you to select an article to act as home article.

-#### Permission "Edit all Articles"
-Due to the possibility of users looking themselves out of editing articles they could edit before, this role is intended to recover these articles without using an admin account.

 ## Installation
+**This plugin requires special installation steps, please read the whole installation section!**

 I can also recommend reading through the [official seat documentation](https://eveseat.github.io/docs/community_packages/).

 ### Docker Install